Skip to main content

 tmpdir

 Happo uses webpack internally.
 By default, bundles are created in the temp folder provided by the operating system.
-You can override where bundles are stored with the tmpdir configuration option.
+You can override where bundles are stored using the tmpdir configuration option.

 module.exports = {